 So, then how to make money swing trading the stocks?
 Well, stock trading is a process.
 You can not be profitable by finding a swing strategy that works all the time.

 Along with a swing strategy, you also have to do the risk management carefully.
 Risk management insures that your losses are small and you do no lose your money in few trades and become bankrupt.

 We saw above that we need technical indicators to get more reliability about the swing trades.
 The indicators act as complimentary to the chart patterns or the moving averages.

 The best technical indicators for swing trading are the ones which give you rather consistently profitable trades.
 Of course, no indicator is very good or very bad and they are best when used in combination and they indicates the same direction for a trading signal.

-Talking about myself, the best indicators for swing trading for me has been the moving average convergence divergence (MACD), the relative strength index (RSI) and the stochastics. other two indicators I use usually to strengthen my view are the Parabolic SAR and the Directional movement index (ADX).
+Talking about myself, the best technical indicators for swing trading for me has been the moving average convergence divergence (MACD), the relative strength index (RSI) and the stochastics. other two indicators I use usually to strengthen my view are the Parabolic SAR and the Directional movement index (ADX).